emersion/emersion.fr/content/blog/2021-04-15-status-update-28.md

 reviewed a lot of patches across many projects (wayland-protocols, libdrm, Mesa, various Go libraries, of course wlroots/Sway, and many more).
-I've been doing more paperwork-y tasks as well, such as removing legacy chunks out of the Wayland website or helping out with some X.Org domain migrations.
-This kind of work takes time and is not so exciting for a status update, but it's necessary to keep the projects going.
+I've been doing more paperwork-y tasks as well, such as removing legacy chunks out of the Wayland website or helping out with some X.Org domain name migrations.
+This kind of work takes time and is not so exciting to mention in a status update, but it's necessary to keep the projects going.

 That's all for this month!
 Thanks a lot for your support, see you!